 After you’ve spent a few hours learning about wine at the museums, continue the wine experience and enjoy the offerings at one of the city’s amazing wine bars.

-Best Wine Bars
+Best Wine Bars in Bordeaux

 Julo Wine Bar: This wine bar came highly recommended by my friend Hannah on Instagram, so it was our first stop.
 I won’t soon forget the burrata or the wine the owner recommended from his unique wine list.
 Grab a table in the small square if weather permits and after, take a bottle to go from the large selection of wine bottles for sale.